giacbrd/SmartPipeline/docs/usage.rst

 If you intend to define stages that can run on multiple processes, please read :ref:`concurrency-section` about further, important details.

-Through :meth:`.Pipeline.append_stage` one can also define retry policy on some specific errors, (see method documentation for further details).
+Through :meth:`.Pipeline.append_stage` one can also define a retry policy on some specific errors (see method documentation for further details).

 Another method is :meth:`.Pipeline.append_stage_concurrently`,